 from: Barrow-in-Furness

-type of visitor:
+type of visitor: she's the cook!

-drinking:
+drinking: latte

 "On a brick wall in a back garden just north of Birmingham, visible from the train, is a painted-on goal post with the words HIT IT AMADEEP daubed inside in thick black capitals.
 I know this because I wrote it.
 Amadeep was my little brother, and I wrote it the summer before he died."